-Like I mentioned earlier, your premiums won’t be as friendly as they could be, but almost always the best option.
+As I mentioned earlier, your premiums won’t be as friendly as they could be, but they are almost always the best option.

 One great thing about the evolution of the life insurance industry has been the ability to convert your term life insurance policy to a permanent life insurance policy to protect you from this exact scenario.

-There is actually 2 ways to get money back from your life insurance policy.
+There are actually 2 ways to get money back from your life insurance policy:

 The first one is through the use of a Return of Premium Rider.

-The other downside to owning this rider is that you will pay much higher premiums over the course of your policy for the privilege to get back the premiums youpaid.
+The other downside to owning this rider is that you will pay much higher premiums over the course of your policy for the privilege of getting back the premiums you paid.

-I did mention that there were two ways to receive compensation for/from your term life insurance policy and the first was through return of premium rider.
+I did mention that there were two ways to receive compensation for/from your term life insurance policy, and the first was through the return of premium rider.

 The second option is actually to sell your term life insurance policy.